We're glad you're here

 Our therapists provide virtual and in-person counseling in Georgetown, TX.
 Our Georgetown Counseling and Wellness counselors have specialized training and experience to help with:

 Georgetown Counseling and Wellness is a group counseling practice in Georgetown, TX.
-We believe in building better mental health in our community and help our clients get unstuck from the blocks that hold them back from experiencing greater well-being and more enriching relationships.
-Using proven techniques, we provide counseling services to children, adults, couples and families in the Georgetown and surrounding communities.
-In addition to traditional counseling modalities, we also offer holistic meditation and mindfulness training to promote personal growth and healing of mind, body and spirit.
+We believe in building better mental health in our community and we help our clients get unstuck from the blocks that hold them back from experiencing greater well-being and more enriching relationships.
+Using evidence-based techniques, we provide counseling services to children, teens, adults, couples and families in the Georgetown, TX and surrounding communities.
+In addition to traditional counseling modalities, our GTCW counselors also offer holistic meditation and mindfulness counseling to promote personal growth and healing of mind, body and spirit.

 At Georgetown Counseling and Wellness, our values include healing, compassion, diversity, and community.
-We give our clients tools for improved relationships, to build confidence in themselves, to navigate through big life transitions and to experience greater feelings of well-being
+We give our clients tools to improve their relationships, to build confidence in themselves, to navigate through big life transitions and to experience greater feelings of well-being.

 Unresolved loss, strained relationships and unwanted life changes often lead to painful and stuck feelings.
 It is hard to know where to turn or how to "pull oneself up by the bootstraps" when faced with heavy feelings and life circumstances.
 At Georgetown Counseling and Wellness, our therapists are trained to help our clients heal, grow and create the life changes they are seeking.
 We use practical and proven techniques to give you the skills and confidence you need to create change both inside yourself and in your relationships.